 The LendUp Ladder is a program that incentivizes people to earn points and progress to higher tiers within the program — which is what LendUp refers to as “climbing the ladder” — and then get rewarded with larger loans with lower interest rates.
 LendUp borrowers are rewarded points for tasks that include making on-time payments and taking LendUp’s financial education courses.

-The ladder has four levels, and credit reporting is offered only under certain circumstances at the top two levels.
-As you earn points and get to one of the top two levels, which could help to improve your credit scores if you make payments on time.
+The ladder has up to three levels (Silver, Gold and Platinum), and credit reporting is offered only under certain circumstances at the Platinum level.
+As you earn points and get to the top tier, it could help to improve your credit scores if you make payments on time.

 This program is offered in California, Louisiana, Mississippi, Missouri, Tennessee, Texas and Wisconsin.